 With one of the nation's youngest teams in 2012, Tribble led the Tide women to a solid season highlighted by the development of freshman Katelyn Greenleaf into one of the top runners in the Southeastern Conference and the NCAA South Region.
 The 2012 Tide men were a predominantly all-freshman squad, but the unit showed promise as the year progressed and Tribble's recruiting efforts could begin to reap dividends this season.
 In his first season at Alabama, Tribble coached the 2011 women's cross country squad to its highest finish at the NCAA Regional Championships since 1988.

-Prior to coming to Tuscaloosa, Tribble spent two seasons in the same role at Oregon State following stints at Arkansas and his alma mater, Georgia, where he was coached by current Alabama head coach Dan Waters.
+Prior to coming to Tuscaloosa, Tribble spent two seasons in the same role at Oregon State University following stints at Arkansas and his alma mater, Georgia, where he was coached by current Alabama head coach Dan Waters.

 "I've always recognized Adam's deep passion for the sport and he's educated himself in the sport as well as anyone," says Waters.
 "He has a fantastic relationship with distance runners and knows how to relate to them.
 Adam also brings a great level of organization and energy to our staff."

-A 2002 graduate of Georgia with a bachelor's degree in health and physical education, Tribble also received a graduate degree from Georgia in movement studies.
-In May of 2012, he married the former Meredith Crane, previously a cross country and distance coach at the University of Mississippi.
+A 2002 graduate of the University of Georgia with a bachelor's degree in health and physical education, Tribble also received a master's degree from Georgia in movement studies.
+In May of 2012, he married Meredith Crane, a former cross country and distance coach at the University of Mississippi.
 Meredith is a volunteer assistant coach at Alabama, working with the distance runners.
-The couple celebrated the birth of their first child, Ben, on July 17, 2013.
+The couple celebrated the birth of their first child, Ben in 2013.